3ldin/teslaclone/README.md

 Right click on the background of the HTML code, and select "Open with Live Server" or "Open in Default Browser."

 This website has not been optimized for mobile devices.

+Had this website had been made using React, I would be able to deploy it with no problems.